 Prior to Ice Miller, Harris worked nine years in increasingly responsible roles in the National Collegiate Athletic Association (NCAA), ending her tenure at the NCAA national office as associate chief of staff for Division I. In that role, she provided advice and guidance to the NCAA president, Executive Committee, Division I Board of Directors, Division I Management Council and other committees in nearly all athletic governance areas, including academic standards, amateurism, championship policies, diversity, gender equity and Title IX, legislative proposals, membership requirements, strategic planning, student-athlete welfare and studies regarding basketball and football concerns.
 From 1993-1998, she was the NCAA’s director for the Committee on Infractions.

-For the 2012-13 academic year, Harris is the president of National Association of
+For the 2012-13 academic year, Harris was the president of

-previously served as legal advisor to the organization's Board of
+(NACWAA), where she previously served as legal advisor to the

-Directors, and is on the Board of Governors of the Naismith
+Committee as past-president.
+Harris is on the Board of Governors of

 representatives.
 She recently completed a four-year term as a